mtsmn/IoT/reference/standards_and_requirements.md

 <dd>Topic alias is used to decrease the number of bytes that are sent across the network by encoding long topic names into a short integer encoding. </dd></dt>

 <dt>Capability discovery
-<dd>Clients can discover the capabilities of the MQTT server; for example, the maximum packet size that is accepted.
+<dd>Clients can discover the capabilities of the MQTT server, for example, the maximum packet size that is accepted.
 Many capabilities are handled by the client library but are now made available to the client application.</dd></dt></dl>